 Preventing Knee Pain

 Professional athletes are not the only ones plagued with knee injury and pain.
 Millions of people experience knee injuries while competing in sports, at work or participating in other daily activities every year.
 Millions more fall victim to knee diseases and seek relief from chronic joint pain.
-Although knee pain is common, there are steps you can take to reduce your risk of injury and disease, manage your pain and treat your knee injuries to promote healing.
+Although knee pain is common, there are steps you can take to reduce your risk of injury and disease, manage pain and accelerate healing of a soft tissue knee injury.

-Whether you have never experienced knee pain, you have recovered from an injury or you are dealing with chronic knee disease, there are steps you can take to prevent injury and minimize your pain.
+Whether you have ever experienced knee pain, recovered from an injury or are dealing with chronic knee disease - there are steps you can take to prevent injury and minimize your pain.
 Maintaining a healthy weight, performing appropriate stretching and strengthening exercises and using protective and supportive equipment can protect your knees.
 With your physician's approval, it is important to stay active to keep your knee joints healthy and functioning.

 Maintain a Healthy Weight